Hammad1007/Group16-Software-Testing/Deliverable4/Readme.txt

 **README**
-The name of the project which we will be doing is Testing and Test Automation of Infrastructure as Code (e.g. Testing of Terraform code)
+The name of the project which we will be doing is Testing and Test Automation in AI and ML(Deepchecks)

 Procedure:
 Deepchecks is a Python package for comprehensively validating your machine learning models and data with minimal effort.
 This includes checks related to various types of issues, such as model performance, data integrity, distribution mismatches, and more.